 Hiring is hard.
 Searching for the best talent can be time-consuming.
-Here's 3 tips for attracting the best developers, plus our analysis of the hardest skillsets to find.
+Here are 3 tips for attracting the best developers, plus our analysis of the hardest skill sets to find.

 Unless you’re reading this whilst reclining on a beanbag at Google, odds are, someone will always be able to offer a higher salary than you.
 So, you need to think about what your company specifically has to offer – preferably with an EVP that stretches further than ping-pong tables.

 The best developers are expert problem-solvers and get sick of solving the same problems time and time again.
 So, in our experience, what works best is demonstrating that the problem you are trying to solve is an interesting one.